 Current Research Project

-At present, Cartlidge’s principal research project is Confrontations in Medieval Culture: Figures of Opposition, 1000–1600.
+At present, Cartlidge’s major research project is Confrontations in Medieval Culture: Figures of Opposition, 1000–1600.
 Figurative dichotomies like Body-and-Soul, Carnival-and-Lent, Yes-and-No, Winter-and-Spring or Knight-and-Clerk are prominent among the formal structures cultivated by medieval writers.
 The aim of this project is a book-length account of the origins, evolution and cultural significance of such oppositional motifs.
 Focusing principally on literary texts in English, Latin and French, it aims to provide new perspectives both on a set of traditions that are particularly central to medieval literature, and also on the broader cultural dynamics that these traditions imply.
 What does it mean, ultimately, that medieval literature has such a marked preference for adversarial forms?

 - Cartlidge, Neil.
 (2015).
 The Works of Chardri: Three Poems in the French of Thirteenth-Century England: 'The Little Debate', 'The Life of the Seven Sleepers', and 'The Life of St Josaphaz'.
 Tempe: Arizona Center for Medieval and Renaissance Studies.